sverweij/virtual-code-owners/README.md

-Various editors assume an ALL_CAPS file name with `#` characters on various lines to be markdown, and will auto format them as such - making for either very ugly or in worst cases invalid CODOWNERS files.
+Various editors assume an ALL_CAPS file name with `#` characters on various lines to be markdown, and will auto format them as such - making for either very ugly or in worst cases invalid CODEOWNERS files.
 Usually such autoformatting is not present on text files.

 Apparently these editors know about CODEOWNERS, though so this auto formatting